-This course is designed to introduce students to the lanquage of algebra with such topics as integers, metrics, equations, and properties of counting numbers.
+This course is designed to introduce students to the language of algebra with such topics as integers, metrics, equations, and properties of counting numbers.
 (1 Lec.)
 (Coordinating Board Academic Approval Number 3201045137)

-DMAT 0064 Mathematics For Nursing I (1) (Last year's course prefix/number DM 064)
+DMAT 0064 Mathematics For Nursing I (1)

 This course is designed to develop an understanding of the measurements and terminology in medicine and calculations involving conversions of applicable systems of measurement.
 It is designed primarily for students in all nursing programs.
 (1 Lec.)